 Catherine Sampson MSc

 Catherine is a veteran family historian.
 Her own family history research is mainly concentrated in East Anglia and the North-East.

-Catherine read Prehistory and Archaeology at the University of Sheffield in the 1980s, and more recently gained a distinction in a Masters in English Local History at Oxford University.
-She is a keen social historian, specialising in the Early Modern period.
-Catherine is the Projects Coordinator for Berkshire Family History, and a former Chairman, and also chairs Project Purley, Purley’s local history society.
+Catherine is Chairman and Projects Coordinator for Berkshire Family History, and also chairs Project Purley, Purley’s local history society.
 She has published several histories of her own family and in 2010 edited “Purley in Old Images”.